Wagner chief accuses Russian military leadership of bombing his forces, vows response | KRDO

 By Tara John, Mariya Knight, Lauren Kent, Katharina Krebs, Lindsay Isaac and Josh Pennington, CNN

-He said his forces were “ready to compromise with the Ministry of Defense to hand over our weapons and find a solution how we will continue to defend our country.
-But these scumbags did not calm down,” adding that “they saw that we weren’t broken and they launched strikes on our camps.’

-“A huge amount of our fighters were killed, our comrades in arms.
-We will make a decision about how to respond to these atrocities.
-The next step is ours,” he added.
+In a series of Telegram posts on Friday, Prigozhin accused Russian forces of striking a Wagner military camp.
+“A huge amount of our fighters were killed,” he said, in a radical escalation of a longstanding feud with Russia’s military leaders.

+Russia’s Ministry of Defense denied the claims, calling it an “informational provocation.”

-The mercenary then warned that retribution would be meted out.
-“We will deal with those who destroy Russian soldiers and return to the front, justice for the troops will be restored, and then justice for all of Russia,” he added.
+The mercenary, who has frequently criticized Russia’s traditional military hierarchy, then warned that retribution would be meted out.
+“We will deal with those who destroy Russian soldiers and return to the front, justice for the troops will be restored, and then justice for all of Russia,” he said.

+He said that his forces would “destroy” any resistance, including roadblocks and aircraft, suggesting the disagreement could turn into warfare.

+“There are 25,000 of us and we are going to find out why there is such chaos in the country.
+There are 25,000 of us waiting as a tactical reserve and a strategic reserve.
+It’s the whole army and the whole country, everyone who wants to, join us.
+We must end this debacle,” he said.

-Russia’s Ministry of Defense denied striking a Wagner military camp and called it an “informational provocation” in a Telegram post on Friday.
+The FSB also urged Wagner fighters to revolt and detain their leader, in a statement on Friday.

-“All the messages and videos (spread on) social networks on behalf of E. Prigozhin about the alleged ‘strike of the Russian Ministry of Defense against the rear camps of the Wagner PMC’ are untrue and are an informational provocation,” the Russian MOD said.

-However, Russian state media TASS said that Russian President Vladimir Putin was aware “of the situation unfolding around Yevgeny Prigozhin,” and that Russia’s Federal Security Service (FSB) had “initiated a criminal case on the fact of calling for an armed rebellion.
-We demand that illegal actions be stopped immediately.”

-According to TASS, the National Anti-Terrorism Committee said that the allegations spread on behalf of Prigozhin “have no basis.”
+“We call on the PMC fighters not to make irreparable mistakes, to stop any forceful actions against the Russian people, not to carry out Prigozhin’s criminal and treacherous orders, and to take measures to detain him,” said the statement.

-Kremlin spokesman Dmitry Peskov also said that Putin is aware of the situation and “all necessary measures are being taken,” according to state media RIA Novosti.
+Kremlin spokesman Dmitry Peskov said that Russian President Putin is aware of the situation and “all necessary measures are being taken,” according to state media RIA Novosti.

+The fiery exchanges sent a ripple through the Russian commentators on Friday, with many disagreeing as to whether the Wagner leader was calling for a coup.

+“I state that the country is on the verge of an attempted military coup.
+Who initiated it is not yet clear.
+It is possible that both warring factions of the “power party” are striving for it, with the neutrality of the third (the FSB and the Security Council),” Igor Strelkov, pro-Russian military blogger, former Defense Minister of the self-proclaimed Donetsk People’s Republic, wrote on Telegram.

 Ukraine invaded under ‘false pretenses’